Elegant trogon: Distribution and habitat

-Along with the eared quetzal, it is the northernmost species of trogon in the world, ranging from Guatemala in the south as far north as the upper Gila River in Arizona and New Mexico.
+Along with the eared quetzal, it is the northernmost species of trogon in the world.
+The species is endemic to Central America, ranging from Guatemala in the south as far north as the mountains of southeast Arizona.
+Elegant trogons are short distance migrators, usually only getting as north as Arizona, where they spend the breeding season.
 The most northerly populations of the subspecies T. e. ambiguus are partially migratory, and the species is occasionally found as a vagrant in southeasternmost and western Texas.
 It is a resident of the lower levels of semi-arid open woodlands and forests.